List of Alabama Crimson Tide football seasons

 By 1933, Alabama again switched conferences, joining the SEC as a charter member.
 Alabama won the first SEC title in 1933 and its fourth and fifth national championship in the 1934 and 1941 seasons.
 After winning five national championships and nine conference championships through 1946, Alabama saw a decline between 1946 and 1957 and captured a single conference title.
 After they only won four games over a period of three seasons, Bear Bryant was hired as head coach in 1958.
 Under his guidance Alabama won thirteen SEC championships and national championships in the 1961, 1964, 1965, 1973, 1978 and 1979 seasons.
 After the retirement of Bryant in 1982, Alabama had two coaches, and won one SEC championship before Gene Stallings was hired in 1990.
 Stallings coached Alabama for seven years, won a national championship in 1992 season, an SEC championship that same season, and four SEC West Division titles.
 His retirement was followed by a succession of four coaches who only won one SEC championship among them.

-In 2007 Alabama hired current coach Nick Saban, who led the program to their thirteenth national championship in the 2009 season, fourteenth in the 2011 season, fifteenth in the 2012 season, sixteenth in the 2015 season, seventeenth in the 2017 season, and eighteenth in the 2020 season.
+In 2007, Alabama hired coach Nick Saban, who led the program to their thirteenth national championship in the 2009 season, fourteenth in the 2011 season, fifteenth in the 2012 season, sixteenth in the 2015 season, seventeenth in the 2017 season, and eighteenth in the 2020 season.
 Through the 2020 season, Alabama has compiled an official overall record of 929 wins, 331 losses, 43 ties and has appeared in 73 bowl games, with the most recent appearance and win coming in the 2021 College Football Playoff National Championship.
+On 10 January 2024, Saban announced his retirement.
+Soon after, on 12 January 2024, Alabama hired head coach Kalen DeBoer from the University of Washington.